Spectra of random networks in the weak clustering regime: Conclusions

-\emph{Conclusions. ---} In summary here we have generalized recent results based on random matrix theory for networks with varying number of triangles.
-More specifically, we have demonstrated how cycles of order three change the network spectrum in the absence of degree-degree correlations and modular structure.
-In particular, for the Adjacency matrix we have shown that the spectrum distribution $\rho(\lambda)$ presents positive skewness, in agreement with known results of classical graph theory.
-Furthermore, the extreme eigenvalues of the Laplacian matrix were observed to not depend on the number of triangles, a fact that can be related to the accuracy of tree-based theories to describe the dynamics of clustered networks~\cite{melnik2011unreasonable,peron2013synchronization,gleeson2010clustering,hackett2011cascades,accuracy2012gleeson}.
-The ideas presented here together with previous results on spectral graph theory can shed light in the direction to uncover the spectrum of networks with more sophisticated subgraph structures.
-These studies will not just provide a better comprehension of network structure, but will contribute to the study of dynamical processes in networks, where the knowledge of the spectrum density is required, e.g., in stability analysis.
+In summary here we have generalized recent results based on random matrix theory for networks with varying number of triangles, enabling us to shed light on the problem about the influence of transitivity on network dynamics.
+More specifically, we have shown how non-overlapping triangles change the network spectrum in the absence of degree-degree correlations and modular structure.
+In particular, for the adjacency matrix $\mathbf{A}$ we have shown that the spectrum distribution $\rho(\lambda)$ exhibits positive skewness, in agreement with known results of classical graph theory.
+Furthermore, we showed that the leading eigenvalue of $\mathbf{A}$ of clustered networks exhibits a similar magnitude as in unclustered ones, elucidating why critical dynamical properties of the former can often be estimated with theories derived for locally tree-like networks~\cite{melnik2011unreasonable,accuracy2012gleeson}.

-T. Peron would like to acknowledge FAPESP.
-P. Ji would like to acknowledge China Scholarship Council (CSC) scholarship.
-F. A. Rodrigues would like to acknowledge CNPq (No. 305940/2010-4) and FAPESP (No. 2010/19440- 2) for the financial support given to this research.
-J. Kurths would like to acknowledge IRTG 1740 (DFG and FAPESP) for the sponsorship provided.
+The ideas presented here together with previous results on spectral graph theory can further motivate developments in the direction to uncover the spectra of networks with more sophisticated subgraph structures.
+These studies will not only provide a better comprehension of network structure, but also contribute to the study of dynamical processes in networks, where the knowledge of the spectrum density is required, e.g., in stability analysis and in characterizing the onset of partial synchronization of phase oscillators. -0.5cm